tomekkorbak/tomekkorbak.github.io/_posts/2019-12-30-neurips-2019-highlights.md

 tags: [neurips, NeurIPS 2019, highlights, compositionality, fairness]
 ---

-In this blog post, I sketch out a summary of [NeurIPS 2019](https://neurips.cc/Conferences/2019) conference as I experienced it.
+In this blog post, I sketch out a summary of the [NeurIPS 2019](https://neurips.cc/Conferences/2019) conference as I experienced it.
 Obviously, the motifs I highlight are specific to my somewhat unorthodox interests (cognitive (neuro)science and language): I will briefly discuss compositionality, uncovering mechanisms using machine learning models, and some new ideas in representation learning.

 During the conference, I was privileged to present [Developmentally motivated emergence of compositional communication via template transfer](https://arxiv.org/abs/1910.06079) at [Emergent communication](https://sites.google.com/view/emecom2019) workshop.